 The Norwich Terrier Club of America (NTCA) - the AKC parent club with responsibility for all things related to Norwich terriers - recommends several health tests (hips, eye exam, patellas) for Norwich used for breeding.
 Norwich that have had all these tests done are assigned a Canine Health Information Center (CHIC) number.
 The easiest way to see if a dog has a CHIC number is to go to the web site of the Orthopedic Foundation for Animals (OFA), look up the dog, and see if the initials "CHIC" appears next to the dog's name.

 Even if the puppy comes from a big show-winning kennel, make sure that both parents have a CHIC number.
-At the 2016 Norwich national specialty, only 57 percent of the dogs entered had parents both of whom had a CHIC number (or the dog itself had a CHIC number).
+At the 2018 Norwich national specialty, only 49 percent of the Norwich entered had parents both of whom had a CHIC number (or the dog itself had a CHIC number).

 Some breeders claim that they test for hips, eyes, and patellas, but do not send in the results to be recorded.
 Verification that the tests were actually done on both parents becomes even more important in such situations.
 It is unfortunate that some breeders do not care enough about the breed to share and record such test results.

 The latest statistics (as of Dec 2017) from OFA are:

 PLL stands for "primary lens luxation" - a hereditary eye disease for which there exists a simple (cheek swab), inexpensive DNA test.
 PLL can cause a dog to go blind; more information is available here.
 Responsible breeders perform genetic tests on their breeding stock.
 Currently the NTCA health committee lists PLL testing as an "optional" recommended test.